chain-ml/council/README.md

 from council.llm import OpenAILLM
 ```

-Setup API keys in .env file (example in repository) and use it to setup the LLM (here: OpenAILLM).
+Setup API keys in .env file (example in repository) and use it to set up the LLM (here: OpenAILLM).

 ```python
 import dotenv